Robithicus/TriviaSyncCapstone/README.md

 		- `return 1;` - submitted and updated existing name entry
 		- `return -1;` - did not submit because of existing name
 		- `return 2;` - name existed, added another score
+	- `getScores(limit = 100)` - Gets top 100 entries, can get any number of entries though
 	- `nameParse(name)` - Return name without dangerous symbols in it, we should support Unicode(?), no semicolons, anything else to remove?
 		- Private function
 		- Remove `;`, `'`, `_`, and `\`